sussmanmaya/ClinicianCoders/Instructions/Instructions for facilitators.md

 Share all files via Slack.
 Candidates should then be able to download them onto their own computer.

-Also note that the slides and handout are built using a truncated version of the CCHIC dataset.
-Candidates can use this trucated version to practice during the course.
-They will also be given the option to sign the CCHIC user sharing agreement and access the full CCHIC public dataset.
+Also note that the slides and handout are built using a version of the CCHIC dataset with synthetic data.
+Candidates can use this version to practice during the course.

+In the Github repository you will find 3 files:
+1) A "dirty" version of the synthetic dataset for workshop 2
+2) A "clean" version of the synthetic dataset
+3) An "intermediate" version of the synthetic dataset.
+This will include any modified and new variables created during day 1

-Consider using a 'red sticker, green sticker' method of checking which candidates need help.
-Give each candidate a red and green post it note, and ask them to put the green sticker up when they have completed a task, and a red one up if they need help.
+Consider using a 'red sticker, green sticker' method for checking which candidates need help.
+Give each candidate a red and green post-it note, and ask them to put the green sticker up when they have completed a task, and a red one up if they need help.

 ### Tips on individual workshops.